offsoc/onionplan/docs/2 - Roadmaps/05 - Roadmap: Outreach.md

   look like: will Onion Services become a norm (e.g. how the web has moved to HTTPS) or mainly reserved for specific use cases (e.g. whistleblowing, file sharing)?
+* Online campaigns talking about onions, their features.
+* A shift in the discourse: gathering arguments for promoting the technology: anonymity is only one of many interesting Onion Service properties.
+* Onion Services 20th Anniversary Campaign?
+We could think about some "anniversary media campaign" along the year, considering things happening like PoW protection, ACME for Onions etc.

 ## Resources